blorente/rir/PIR_README.md

 No named args, no default args implemented.

 `Instruction` has virtual methods, would be nice to get rid of them, not sure how.

+`Phi` instructions do not record where inputs are coming from.
+So for example in `x <- 1; if (y) x <- 2; x` the phi looks a bit strange, as it refers to both stores, but the first one dominates both branches.
+I guess we'll see later when we write the backend, or more potent optimizations if this is an issue or not.
+Tracking the incoming branches to phi is a pain...